DataDog/datadog-cloudfoundry-buildpack/README.md

 #### Log Collection

 To start collecting logs from your application in CloudFoundry, the puppy-agent contained in the buildpack needs to be run and log collection enabled.
+Note that DogStatsD is automatically enabled with the puppy-agent.

 ```
 cf set-env $YOUR_APP_NAME RUN_PUPPY true